-- Evaluate patient if he/she was hospitalized for a behavioral health condition within 7 days post-discharge. - Provide patients receiving care with contact information for any emergency or urgent matter arising that necessitates communication between the patient and the provider. - Evaluate patient needs when the patient is in acute distress. - Communicate with the patient's other health care providers. - Identify those patients necessitating follow-up and refer to Participating Plan's behavioral health focused case management program as necessary. - Discuss cases as needed with a peer reviewer. - Make request to Health plan for authorization for patient in an active course of treatment with a non-participating practitioner.
+- Evaluate patient if he/she was hospitalized for a behavioral health condition within 7 days post-discharge. - Provide patients receiving care with contact information for any emergency or urgent matter arising that necessitates communication between the patient and the provider. - Evaluate patient needs when the patient is in acute distress. - Communicate with the patient's other health care providers. - Identify those patients necessitating follow-up and refer to Participating Plan's behavioral health focused case management program as necessary. - Discuss cases as needed with a peer reviewer. - Request prior authorization for a patient in an active course of treatment with a nonparticipating practitioner.